usbt0p/fuzzy_car/README.md

 - [ ] modificar las constantes de dimensión para que dependan del obstáculo, si no randomizarlos es imosible
 - [ ] do some typing for the modules
 - [ ] add an argsparser, and take spawn methods as arguments, as well as options for hitboxes, showing sensor views and activating collisions
+- [ ] FIX THIS BUG: using the `front_of_car` argument for the `spawn_despawn_obstacles` method causes the obstacles to spawn NOT in front, but only with certain image sizes for the obstacles and car.
+Possible fixes: figure out the formula to align both, wich might be impossible for all car/obstacle pairs given the x and y coordinates are integers.
+Another option would be to force the images to have a certain width ratio with respect to one another, so that the formula can always apply.
+Finally the easiest is just enforce constant widths, non mutable, and ensure all of them allow the proper center spawn calculations.

 ### Documentation
 - [x] Update documentation with latest changes